wi1k1n/qavm/README.md

 ## Improvements & bugs

+* Don't throw away calculated results (such that switching back-n-forth between software is fast)
+	* have a setting to show software in the menubar directly (instead of switch->software)

+* Show in status bar the time it was synced last time

 * Add theme selection: light/dark + color
 	* for light/dark the switch should be between yoda and darth vader ;)